Vulvodynia & Sexual Pain

 Dyspareunia is the term used when sexual penetration is possible, but is painful.
 Sometimes orgasm is also painful (dysorgasmia).
 There are many possible causes, and a good evaluation includes a thorough history of where the pain occurs (superficial or deep) and under what circumstances.
 Sometimes vulvodynia or vaginismus can cause dyspareunia.

-Many women (and men!) also experience chronic pelvic pain, defined as pain lasting more than 3 to 6 months and not relieved by ordinary measures such as rest, heat, massage, and over the counter pain medication.
+Many people of all genders experience chronic pelvic pain, defined as pain lasting more than 3 to 6 months and not relieved by ordinary measures such as rest, heat, massage, and over the counter pain medication.
 The treatment of chronic pain is becoming a specialty of its own, a welcome development as this kind of pain can be complex to understand and address.

 See my home page for some suggestions of Denver providers for sexual pain problems.